 "Find the golden butterfly within, and you will never be without"

-The metamorphosis of the caterpillar into a butterfly proves that 'life' is not contained within the form, of anything, but rather, in the invisible particles that combine to create the multitude of forms that we can see with our naked eyes.
+The metamorphosis of the caterpillar into a butterfly proves that 'life' is not contained within the form of anything, but rather, in the invisible particles that combine to create the multitude of forms that we see with our naked eyes.